kubernetes/ingress-gce/README.md

 ## A word to the wise

-Please read the [beta limitations](BETA_LIMITATIONS.md) doc to before using this controller.
+Please read the [beta limitations](BETA_LIMITATIONS.md) doc before using this controller.
 In summary:

 - This is a **work in progress**.
 - It relies on a beta Kubernetes resource.